openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
 The HTTP status code MUST be 202 (section 10.2.3 of [@!RFC2616]).

-If the Client requested encrypted responses, the Credential Issuer MUST encode the claims in the Credential Reponse as a JWT with `credential_response_encryption_alg` and `credential_response_encryption_enc`.
-The JWT MUST be encrypted to the public key specified by `credential_encryption_jwk` in the Credential Request.
-If the Credential Response is encrypted, the media type of the reponse MUST bet set to `application/jwt`.
+If the Client requested encrypted responses, the Credential Issuer MUST encode the information in the Credential Reponse as a JWT with `credential_response_encryption_alg` and `credential_response_encryption_enc`.
+The JWT MUST be encrypted using the public key specified by `credential_encryption_jwk` in the Credential Request.
+If the Credential Response is encrypted, the media type of the response MUST bet set to `application/jwt`.
 If encryption was negotiated in the Credential Request and the Credential Response is not encrypted, the Client SHOULD reject the Credential Response.

 If the Credential Response is not encrypted, the media type of the response MUST be set to `application/json`.

-The following claims are used in the Credential Response:
+The following claims are used in the JSON-encoded Credential Response body:

 * `format`: REQUIRED.
-JSON string denoting the format of the issued Credential.
+String denoting the format of the issued Credential.
 * `credential`: OPTIONAL.
 Contains issued Credential.
 MUST be present when `transaction_id` is not returned.
-MAY be a JSON string or a JSON object, depending on the Credential format.
+MAY be a string or an object, depending on the Credential format.
 See (#format_profiles) for the Credential format specific encoding requirements.
 * `transaction_id`: OPTIONAL.
-A JSON string identifying a Deferred Issuance transaction.
+A string identifying a Deferred Issuance transaction.
 This claim is contained in the response if the Credential Issuer was unable to immediately issue the credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
 It MUST be present when the `credential` parameter is not returned.
 It MUST be invalidated after the credential for which it was meant has been obtained by the Wallet.
 * `c_nonce`: OPTIONAL.
-JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
+String containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent credential requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
-JSON integer denoting the lifetime in seconds of the `c_nonce`.
+Integer denoting the lifetime in seconds of the `c_nonce`.

-The `format` Claim determines the Credential format and encoding of the credential in the Credential Response.
+The `format` key determines the Credential format and encoding of the credential in the Credential Response.
 Details are defined in the Credential Format Profiles in (#format_profiles).

-Credential formats expressed as binary data MUST be base64url-encoded and returned as a JSON string.
+Credential formats expressed as binary data MUST be base64url-encoded and returned as a string.

-Below is a non-normative example of a Credential Response in an immediate issuance flow for a credential in JWT VC format (JSON encoded):
+Below is a non-normative example of a Credential Response in an immediate issuance flow for a credential in JWT VC format (JSON-encoded):

 ```
 HTTP/1.1 200 OK